 - Find a broker or brokerage account that offers short selling.
 Not all brokers will facilitate short selling and not all stocks are available for borrowing, so you may have to do some research.

 - Enter the order.
-Choose a market or limit order, the number of shares and any other details.
-The shares sold short are held under a contractual lending arrangement, which may require a stock loan fee.
+Choose a market or limit order, the number of stocks and any other details.
+The stocks sold short are held under a contractual lending arrangement, which may require a stock loan fee.
 Your brokerage could also require you to have a margin account, or cash collateral equal to an additional percentage of the stock price to protect you if the trade goes against you.

 - Keep an eye on the price.
 Watching the prices help you react quickly if things go wrong.